Report Reveals NZ’s Most Urgent Climate Risks

 The purpose of the NCCRA

-Another purpose of the NCCRA report is to identify the potential of maladaptation and make sure to address it in the National Adaptation Plan (NAP).
-The NCCRA intends to create a holistic and thorough adaptation plan that address the risks, hazards, and opportunities from climate change.
+Another purpose of the NCCRA report is to identify and address the potential of maladaptation in the National Adaptation Plan (NAP).
+The NCCRA intends to create a holistic and thorough adaptation plan that addresses climate change risks, hazards, and opportunities.

 Opportunities from climate change

-The report revealed a few opportunities from climate change.
+The report revealed a few opportunities for climate change.
 These are opportunities to provide services and goods for adaptation.

 Warmer temperatures will: allow South Island to grow Kiwifruit, increase the yield and size of apples, timber plantation will grow quicker due to high concentrations of carbon dioxide in the atmosphere, but faster growth rates can also result in reduced timber strength, reduce deaths due to cold temperatures, and lower heating bills.